Techtonica/curriculum/sass/sass.md

 #### Activity 2 - Roll your sleeves up and learn Sass with Code Academy
 - Hands on practice with Interactive Lessons [Code Academy](https://www.codecademy.com/learn/learn-sass)
 #### Activity 3 - Put your new skills to work
-- After reviewing Sass syntax, you will convert bits of your first Recipe Project style sheet into Sass.
+- After reviewing Sass syntax,convert your first Recipe Project style sheet to Sass.
 Challenge yourself and add at least one of each:  mixin, variables, nesting, and inheritance to your stylesheet.